Are Healthcare Providers Lenders?

 Recourse models usually have high recourse rates for patients with weak credit scores or those who can’t pay.
 Hence, providers don’t receive much value in exchange for the fees charged by the lenders.

-Non-recourse lending may result in very high-interest rates and fees for the patients, the only solution for the lenders to offset any losses.
+Non-recourse lending may result in very high-interest rates and fees for the patients, and the only solution for the lenders to offset any losses.
 Besides, lenders can probably deny patients with weak credit or those who are more likely to need lending.

 Lendee makes sure that you receive a loan at a fair rate, making microloans one of the best bets for you in times like these.